axb157030/Apache-Camel-Rest-Playground/README.md

 # Blog
 The REST requests are all prefixed with "services" thank to `camel.servlet.mapping.context-path = /services/*` in the application.properties file.
 Without that, the requests would be prefixed with "camel".

+## REST Routes
 - REST routes are defined by  rest().method("/url path")and from(<a href="https://camel.apache.org/components/latest/rest-component.html">rest://method:path[:uriTemplate]?[options]</a>) where method is an HTTP Method such as GET andd POST.
-  -- For example `
+  - For example `
           rest().get("/hello") // Define url path
                 .to("direct:hello"); // // Route to go to `

-  -- This example is in this application.
+  - This example is in this application.
 If users make a GET request with `http://localhost:8080/services/hello` they will get a response of "Hello".
 The `to("direct:hello")` method maps the request to a route named "hello".
 This route returns a message of hello.

-  `
+## Routes